arcanesugar/Chess/README.md

 ## Changelog
 - better-ui
+    - Board colors in cli can be changed
     - Side to move shown under the board
     - CLI no longer supports cheating
     - UCI position command ignores invalid or illegal moves